 Though gas-powered cars did redefine the world, 9 of every 10 gas-powered companies that emerged didn’t survive to see it.
 Indeed, less than 1 in 100 turned into auto industry titans.

-The EV Industry Is Too Crowded
+EV Stocks: the Industry Is Too Crowded

 Today, there are hundreds of EV makers in the world, all hoping to strike it rich as EVs redefine transportation.